command-tab/awesome-n64-development/README.md

 * [N64GFXCookie](https://github.com/LuigiBlood/N64GFXCookie) - Nintendo 64 CI8 format graphics viewer/editor
 * [n64rawgfx](https://github.com/Octocontrabass/n64rawgfx) - A tool to export and import uncompressed/raw graphics from ROMs
 * [Texture64](https://github.com/queueRAM/Texture64) - A texture ripper and editor with support for multiple formats
-* [leotools](https://github.com/jkbenaim/leotools) - Tools for working with 64DD images and related files
 * [ImageMerge](https://github.com/TheRDavid/ImageMerge) - Converts two 8-bit images into 2-bit images and packs them into 1 image to save space in a ROM
 * [Spritemapper](https://github.com/TheRDavid/Spritemapper) - Arranges a directory of equally-sized images into a sprite map and compresses it
 * [xo-tt64](https://github.com/xoorath/xo-tt64) - Converts input images to .c files of the same name